-As you know, my honeymoon is coming up.
-In fact, we leave for Kauai this Friday!
-That’s only two days away!
+As you know, my honeymoon is coming up and actually, we leave for Kauai this Friday!
 I am so ready and beyond excited!
-Meanwhile, I’ve started packing and stocking up on some essentials to take with us.
-Aside from the obvious swimsuits, tanks, shorts, sundresses, sunglasses and camera, I thought I’d share with you some of the things I’m including in our suitcase and/or carry on:
+I’ve started packing and stocking up on some essentials to take with us.
+Aside from the obvious swimsuits, tank tops, shorts, sundresses, and sunglasses, I thought I’d share with you some of the healthy travel items I’m including in our suitcase and/or carry on: